-There are 108 scholarships available for pursuing a Arts major as of September 2025.
-You can find hundreds of Arts scholarships available for high school senior, college senior, college, post-graduate, high school junior, and college juniors.
-Some prominent Arts scholarships for students include the Bernhard H. Singsen Scholarship, the Eleanor Kellam Scholarship Fund, and the John S. Renner Memorial Scholarship.
-You can find Arts scholarships for pursuing your four-year, bachelor's, undergraduate, community college, junior college, graduate school, or vocational.
+There are 108 scholarships available for pursuing a Arts major as of December 2025.
+You can find hundreds of Arts scholarships available for high school senior, college senior, college, post-graduate, and college juniors.
+Some prominent Arts scholarships for students include the Marion Senior High School Memorial Scholarship Fund, the Rhoda Lubalin Art Scholarship Fund, and the Dwain and Polly Wright Educational Scholarship Fund.
+You can find Arts scholarships for pursuing your four-year, vocational, two-year, doctoral, junior college, undergraduate, or associate's.

-You can find scholarship financial aid for studying Arts by using a scholarship search engine like Scholarships That Work, which has 108 Arts scholarships with an average award amount of $3,221.
-You can also find scholarships to pursue Arts by inquiring with organizations that offer Fine & Performing Arts scholarships, like the Community Foundation San Luis Obispo County, the Pittsburgh Foundation, the CKitchen, or the Stantec.
+You can find scholarship financial aid for studying Arts by using a scholarship search engine like Scholarships That Work, which has 108 Arts scholarships with an average award amount of $3,445.
+You can also find scholarships to pursue Arts by inquiring with organizations that offer Fine & Performing Arts scholarships, like the Community Foundation Serving Western Virginia, the Berkshire Taconic Community Foundation, the Greater Kansas City Community Foundation, or the Pittsburgh Foundation.

 To apply for scholarships in Arts, you will need to fill out the scholarship application form on the scholarship page.
-For eight of these scholarships, you will need to submit an essay.
-Several Arts scholarships require a resume, and two awards require letters of recommendation.
+For four of these scholarships, you will need to submit an essay.
+Several Arts scholarships require a resume, and one award require letters of recommendation.
 The GPA requirements for Arts scholarships vary between a 2.0 and 3.8 minimum GPA.
 One Arts scholarships require nomination from a teacher or coach.

-Some of the best scholarships for studying Arts are the CKitchen Scholarships, the Stantec Equity and Diversity Scholarship, the Jane and Morgan Whitney Fellowship Scholarship, the Carson Scholars Scholarship, and the Virginia Museum of Fine Arts Fellowship Scholarship.
+Some of the best scholarships for studying Arts are the Elaine Sirkin Forbes Scholarship Fund, the Predoctoral Fellowship Program Scholarship, the Against The Grain Artistic Scholarship, the AFSA/AAFSW Merit Awards Scholarship, and the Virginia Museum of Fine Arts Fellowship Scholarship.
 The best Arts scholarships will be listed at the top of this page.

-Yes, there are three scholarships specifically for minority students who want to pursue Arts or Fine & Performing Arts.
-Applicants who identify as Black, Native American or Alaska Native, or Minority are eligible for these scholarships, like the John S. Renner Memorial Scholarship, the Eleanor Kellam Scholarship Fund, and the Bernhard H. Singsen Scholarship.
+Yes, there are five scholarships specifically for minority students who want to pursue Arts or Fine & Performing Arts.
+Applicants who identify as White, Asian, Native Hawaiian or Pacific Islander, Black, or Minority are eligible for these scholarships, like the Rhoda Lubalin Art Scholarship Fund, the Marion Senior High School Memorial Scholarship Fund, and the Dwain and Polly Wright Educational Scholarship Fund.

 All students who plan on studying or majoring in Arts are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Arts scholarships may vary, so be sure to read the scholarship listing carefully.
-Three scholarships for Arts majors are specifically open to applicants who identify as Black, Native American or Alaska Native, or Minority students.
+Five scholarships for Arts majors are specifically open to applicants who identify as White, Asian, Native Hawaiian or Pacific Islander, Black, or Minority students.
 One scholarship Arts scholarships is religious-affiliated awards for Jewish students.
-There are two scholarships Arts scholarships for disabled students with learning disabilities or learning disorders.
-Of these scholarships, two require community service participation.
-There are one scholarship specifically for first-generation college students studying Arts.
-Also, there are one Arts scholarships specifically for applicants who identify as women or female.
-Three of these scholarships for specifically for LGBTQ+ applicants.
-For military-affiliated students, there are one scholarship for studying Arts specifically available to you.
-Non-traditional students, such as adult learners, can apply for one Arts scholarships specifically open to non-traditional applicants.
+Of these scholarships, one require community service participation.
+Plus, three scholarships for studying Arts require extracurricular involvement.

 Scholarships by Major